-5. Caliper should be centered over the rotor with about .010 to .020 clearance between the outside pad and the outside face of the rotor.
-Make sure you have the rotors seated with a couple of lug nuts to insure they are up tight with the axle.
-Photo # 4 (Caliper has internal springs pushing caliper away from the rotor to prevent the caliper pads from dragging on the rotor when the caliper is not engaged.)
+5. Caliper should be adjusted so that the inside pad has .005 to .010 clearance between the pad and the face of the rotor.
+(See Photo #4) Make sure you have the rotors seated with a couple of lug nuts to insure the rotor is up tight with the axle flange.

+There should be between .005 and .03 of clearance with the outside pad and rotor face at this time.
+The caliper has internal springs pushing caliper away from the rotor to prevent the caliper pads from dragging on the rotor when the caliper is not engaged.
 If you do not have the correct clearance, there is an adjustment nut located between the two mounting bolts.
-Using a 1/2" wrench adjust the caliper in or out to center the caliper over the rotor.
-Make sure when adjusting outward that the screw with the nut does not back out, if it turns, use an Allen wrench to hold it while making the adjustment.
+Using a $\frac{1}{2}$ " wrench adjust the caliper in or out to gain the caliper pad clearance as noted above with the rotor.
+This is a fine thread on the adjustment bolt so it does not take much movement of the nut to move the caliper in and out.
+Make sure when adjusting the nut outward that the screw with the nut does not back out, if it turns, use an Allen wrench to hold it while making the adjustment.